 Cross-process injection, like other in-memory techniques, can also evade antimalware and other security solutions which focus on inspecting files on disk.
 With Windows 10 Creators Update, Windows Defender ATP will be powered to provide SecOps personnel with additional capabilities to discover malicious activities leveraging cross-process injection.

 Detailed event timelines, as well as other contextual information, is also provided by Windows Defender ATP which can be useful to the SecOps personnel.
 They can easily use this information to quickly understand the nature of attacks and take immediate response actions.
-It is built into the core of Windows 10 Enterprise.
-Read more about new capabilities of Windows Defender ATP on TechNet.
+It is built into the core of Windows 11/10 Enterprise.